chummelt/Twitter-Data-in-R-Using-Rtweet/README.md

 # Twitter-Data-in-R-Using-Rtweet

-This is a tutorial for scrapting Twitter data with R
+This is a tutorial for scrapting Twitter data with R. This tutorial is divided into two parts:
+1. Connection to Twitter
+2. Using Twitter data for descriptive analysis

 ```ruby
 rm(list=ls())